plains203/sentrifarm/OperationalConcept.md

 * sentrifarm provides realtime and historical data on weather, crop and astronomical conditions
 * sentrifarm is self sufficient for power (solar) and communications (not reliant on the GSM network)
 * sentrifarm is designed to be modular and expandable
+* sentrifarm is designed to be interfaced with other systems

 # Background
 Farming in Australia presents many unique challenges.